KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_SCRIPTING_WXPYTHON_PHOENIX option is used to enable building the wxPython interface with the new Phoenix binding instead of the legacy one.
 This option is disabled by default.

+## Python Scripting Action Menu Support ## {#python_action_menu_opt}

+The KICAD_SCRIPTING_ACTION_MENU option allows Python scripts to be added directly to the Pcbnew menu.
+This option is enabled by default and will enable [KICAD_SCRIPTING](#scripting_opt) if disabled.
+Please note that this option is highly experimental and can cause Pcbnew to crash if Python scripts create an invalid object state within Pcbnew.

 ## GitHub Plugin ## {#github_opt}